Experiences & Amenities

 - Visitors who wish to visit Historic Fort Clinch must purchase tickets at the Visitor Center for $2.50 per person.
-Children under 6 admitted free.
+Children under six admitted free.

-Visitors also can find a wide variety of historic weapons, fort artifacts, and a short video introduction of the life of a Union soldier.
+Visitors also can find a wide variety of historic weapons, fort artifacts, and a short video depicting the life of a Union soldier.

 Fort Clinch State Park is in various stages of accessibility.
 All beach access boardwalks and buildings are ADA accessible and there are several accessible viewing platforms along the boardwalks.
 The park provides equipment for visitors with mobility needs including standard and all-terrain wheelchairs for enjoying the beach and other areas.
 Please contact the park in advance at 904-277-7274 to reserve and utilize this equipment.